Tips for finding European fish and seafood buyers

 Some examples of organisations to which you can go for support are the following.

-- Seafood Trade Intelligence Portal: this private agency from the Netherlands has lots of data and contacts worldwide.
+- Seafood TIP: this private agency and social enterprise from the Netherlands has lots of data and contacts worldwide.
 These private consultants work based on an annual membership or an hourly consultancy fee.
 Due to their detailed knowledge, they can be a good, reliable and personalised source for exporters and importers.
+Seafood TIP is part of Kontali, the leading business intelligence provider in the seafood industry.

 - Fresh Studio: this company is a consultancy firm, based in Vietnam, which offers support in marketing and contacting buyers.